-As members of the Orthodox Church, Georgians honor the birth of Jesus according to the Julian calendar.
+As members of the Orthodox Church, Georgians honor the birth of Jesus according to the Julian calendar, and as such Orthodox Christmas in Georgia falls on January 7th.
 On Christmas Eve, every church holds a holiday liturgy.
-The most prestigious mass takes place in the Holy Trinity Cathedral in Tbilisi and is led by the head of the Georgian Orthodox Church, the Catholicos-Patriarch.
+The most prestigious mass takes place in Holy Trinity Cathedral in Tbilisi and is led by the head of the Georgian Orthodox Church, the Catholicos-Patriarch.

-Throughout the country, people gather to participate in Alilo, a joyful, colorful parade marching across Georgian towns.
+An important Christmas tradition in the country of Georgia is Alilo, a joyful, colorful parade which marches across almost every town.
 Participants carry icons, Georgian flags and crosses while singing Christmas carols.
 Priests bless the crowd with holy water, and some people wear Bible-related costumes.
 Anyone is welcome to join in the march, and many bring gifts and donations for orphanages, nursing homes and prisons.
 In Tbilisi, the parade walks along Rustaveli Street and ends at Holy Trinity Cathedral.